JamesInnowearable/my-portfolio/README.md

 My-portfolio is devided into 4 directories: Scientific Articles, Data Science, Data Analysis and

-PS I have just started to throw together my portfolio, i hope to have the first version of my portfolio finished by the end of MArch 2024
+PS I have just started to throw together my portfolio, I hope to have the first version of my portfolio finished by the end of March 2024